ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Container/readme.md

 In this Dockerfile we run `unpack_model.sh` to trigger the unpacking during the build.

-The final image generated uses the Watson NLP Runtime image is used as its base image.
+The final image generated uses the Watson NLP Runtime image as its base image.
 The environment variable `LOCAL_MODELS_DIR` is used to tell the Watson NLP Runtime where to find the models it is supposed to serve.
-Models files are copied from the intermediate images to `/app/models` in the final image.
+Models are copied from the intermediate images to `/app/models` in the final image.

 Build the image with the following command.
 ```